These Are the Essential Nutrients for Muscle Growth

 When people talk about muscles, they often refer to skeletal muscles.
 These are the muscles that enable voluntary movement, maintain posture, protect organs, and generate heat.
 Examples include our arm or leg muscles.
 There's also smooth muscle found in organs and blood vessels, which operates involuntarily.
 This article will refer only to skeletal muscles.

-To understand how nutrients aid muscle growth, it's crucial to know muscle composition.
-Skeletal muscles consist of connective tissue, blood vessels, nerves, and muscle fibers (long muscle cells).
+Important: To understand how nutrients aid muscle growth, it's crucial to know muscle composition.
+Skeletal muscles consist of connective tissue, blood vessels, nerves, and muscle fibres (long muscle cells).
 Fundamentally, muscles are about 75% water and 20% protein, with the remaining 5% comprising fats, carbohydrates (glycogen), and minerals.

 What's Striated Muscle?